-Fostering children is no longer seen as a voluntary service.
+Being a foster carer is no longer seen as a voluntary service.
 In order to recruit and retain foster carers, they need to be financially rewarded as any other workers in social care.

 Local Authorities and Independent Fostering Agencies provide fees and allowances to enable foster carers to care for children and young people on a full-time basis.
 Find more details about Fostering and Welfare Benefits.

-Is Foster Care a career?
+Is Foster Caring a career?